 - Wheels and hubs – a very common area for cost saving which is surprising given the importance this plays in function and comfort.

 - Budget braking and gearing systems – often functional initially however become more difficult to service and return to the functionality / state they were in when you first bought them as they get older.
 A common trick is to claim a headline component eg. has SLX gearing, but alternate components have been used in other lesser visible parts of the system.
 For more, see Gearing Systems on E-Bikes Explained >>

 Our rule of thumb is that if you have two bikes and it is hard to tell the difference ask yourself where the cheaper one has saved money.

-Value is what is most important though – the initial price and what it will give you and cost you over the time you plan to own it.
-What is 'value' to one can be very different to someone else so and it's really up to you to determine whether a more expensive bike offers better value or not :)
+Value is what is most important though.
+This is a combination of the initial price and what it will give you and cost you over the time you own it.
+What is 'value' to one can be very different to someone else so it's really up to you to determine whether a more expensive bike offers better value or not :)